Oliver-Bredmose/to-doo-repository/README.md

 # to-doo-repository
-This i a repo for an to do app for your phone
+This is a repo for a todo app for your Iphone